 - i.
-Pursuant to Public Resources Code Section 21102, the Commission may not allocate funds for design, right of way, or construction prior to documentation of environmental clearance under the California Environmental Quality Act (CEQA).
-For projects that are categorically cleared, a Caltrans determination of categorical exemption is acceptable.
-As a matter of policy, the Commission will not allocate funds for design, right of way, or construction of a federally funded project prior to documentation and/or determination as appropriate of environmental clearance under the National Environmental Policy Act (NEPA).
-Exceptions to this policy may be made in instances where federal law allows for the acquisition of right of way prior to completion of NEPA review and the project is not subject to CEQA or compliance with CEQA is achieved. - j.
-Each project's phase must be allocated on time consistent with the fiscal year programmed by the Commission.
+Pursuant to Public Resources Code Section 21102, the Commission may not allocate funds for design, right-of-way, or construction prior to documentation of environmental clearance under the California Environmental Quality Act (CEQA).
+For projects that are categorically cleared a Caltrans determination of categorical exemption is acceptable.
+As a matter of policy, the Commission will not allocate funds for design, right-of-way, or construction of a federally funded project prior to documentation and/or determination as appropriate of environmental clearance under the National Environmental Policy Act (NEPA).
+Exceptions to this policy may be made in instances where federal law allows for the acquisition of right-of-way prior to completion of NEPA review. - j.
+Each project's programmed phase must be allocated on time as scheduled.
 Scheduled fiscal year allocations must be completed no later than June 30th of each year. - k.
 Projects using design-build or design-sequencing procurement shall be identified at the time of allocation.
 If the procurement strategy is changed at a later date, the project shall be amended accordingly.
-The allocation may be a combined amount to include design, right of way, and construction support and construction. - I. If a project or project phase is ready for implementation earlier than the fiscal year that it is programmed in the SHOPP, Caltrans may request an allocation in advance of the programmed year.
+The allocation may be a combined amount to include design, right-of-way, and construction support and construction. - I. Projects using the Construction Management/General Contractor (CM/GC) delivery method should be identified at the time of programming.
+If a CM/GC delivery strategy is determined at a later date, the project shall be amended accordingly.
+During the design phase, the CM/GC contract costs are considered design phase expenditures.
+Upon award of the construction contract, expenditures will be reported as construction phase expenditures.
+The project will be programmed and allocated in the same manner as projects utilizing design-bid-build delivery, although flexibility in schedule, scope and cost may be requested and approved consistent with allocation and programming capacity, and timely use of funds rules. - m.
+If a project or project phase is ready for implementation earlier than the fiscal year that it is programmed in the SHOPP, Caltrans may request an allocation in advance of the programmed year.
 The Commission may make an allocation in advance of the programmed year if it finds that the allocation will not delay availability of funding for other projects.